kvenn/zutebot-discord/README.md

         - This is so Discord knows what your commands look like.
         - It may take up to an hour for command changes to appear.

+## Things to Know

+- `client-utils.ts` has many helpers (for finding guilds/channels/voice by id, name, and others)

 ## Relay API

 The manager process now exposes a small REST endpoint so any backend can ask the bot to post a message without deploying new code.